Two-dimensional hydrodynamic simulation for synchronization in coupled density oscillators: linear stability analysis

+The eigenvalues are zero for the four-phase and 2-2 partial-in-phase modes for $n=4$ due to the neglect of the higher-order components.
+In this case, the higher-order components should be considered to evaluate the stability.
 With the numerical result of the Fourier components for $k \leq 6$, it was found that the 2-2 partial-in-phase mode is stable, whereas the four-phase mode is unstable.
-The results of the linear stability analysis are consistent with the stabilities obtained in Sec.
+Here, the eigenvalues including the higher-order components are shown in Appendix B. The results of the linear stability analysis are consistent with the stabilities obtained in Sec.
 IV.

+Okuda applied a linear stability analysis to the symmetric cluster states with equivalent phase differences in globally coupled oscillators, where the eigenvalue was described with the Fourier components \cite{Okuda}.
+The symmetric cluster states, where each cluster consists of an equal number of oscillators, include the synchronization modes obtained in our study, except for the partial-in-phase ($n=3$) and 3-1 partial-in-phase ($n=4$) modes.
+The eigenvalues for the symmetric cluster states obtained in our study correspond to those described by Okuda.